jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Building on these safety considerations, experimental investigations identified specific obstacles and proposed mitigation strategies.
 The experimental investigations mentioned in @chap_2_2 demonstrated that hydrogen self-ignition represents a tangible concern in real-world applications.
 Additionally, @chap_2_2 identified the primary geometrical factors that can precipitate ignition and outlined the necessary modifications to mitigate this risk.
-Despite the threat of hydrogen self-ignition requiring serious scrutiny, the literature review supported the feasibility of secure hydrogen application, provided its properties are thoroughly understood and appropriately accounted for.
+Despite the threat of hydrogen self-ignition requiring serious scrutiny, the literature review supported the feasibility of safe hydrogen application, provided its properties are thoroughly understood and appropriately accounted for.
 A critical aspect emerges when evaluating the transferability of hydrogen applications from the automotive industry to #glspl("swith") for large commercial aircraft, such as the Airbus A350-1000 @link_Airbus_350.
 Rather than direct transposition, a structured approach becomes necessary.
 This involved conducting a series of smaller-scale experimental and numerical studies, progressively advancing toward large aircraft scale.